edoss00/MarshmallowFlush/README.md

 ### Dependencies

-Install the required modules/libraries by running:
+Install the required modules/libraries by running the following in your virtual environment:

 ```shell
 pip install -r requirements.txt